Cholera: the deadly disease explained

 Cholera is still a real health threat across the world, especially after disasters like the Turkey-Syria earthquake.
 British Red Cross health adviser Greg Rose explains the threat still posed by this potentially deadly disease.

 What is cholera?

-Cholera is a bacterial infection that is spread when people consume contaminated food or water – it is nearly always waterborne.
+Cholera is a bacterial infection that's spread when people consume contaminated food or water – it is nearly always waterborne.
 The infection causes an acute diarrhoeal illness, which is usually mild but can develop into life-threatening symptoms.

-It is preventable and treatable.
-Without treatment, however, death can occur within hours.
+This waterborne disease is preventable and treatable.
+However, without treatment death can occur within hours.